 Managing aggressive and frivolous demand letter claims has become an expensive distraction for a steadily-increasing number of community banks that often lack the financial and legal resources to properly dispute these claims.
-These claims sap valuable monetary, time and legal resources from community banks, and exhaust resources that would otherwise be directed toward serving the financial needs of their customers.
-Law firms often use the settlements to build war chests to assert more claims against other legitimate small businesses, including community banks.
+These claims sap valuable monetary, time, and legal resources from community banks that would otherwise be directed toward serving the financial needs of their customers.
+Law firms often use settlements to build war chests to assert more claims against other legitimate small businesses, including community banks.

-Demand Letters.
-Community banks across the country are experiencing a dramatic increase in the number of demand letters from plaintiffs’ law firms alleging violations of various federal statutes including the Americans with Disabilities Act (ADA).
-These demand letters are different from the typical demand letters received by community banks stating that that a violation of a patent or a suite of patents held by a PAE.
-Whether the sender is a plaintiffs’ law firm or a more traditional PAE, compliance with the demand letter strengthens its incentive to target additional community banks to extract exorbitant and fraudulent fees.
+Community banks across the country have been the recipients of demand letters and lawsuits from plaintiff law firms alleging violations of the Americans with Disabilities Act (ADA) accessibility requirements for electronic banking services.
+These demand letters are different from typical demand letters received by community banks asserting violation of a patent or a suite of patents held by a PAE.
+Whether the sender is a plaintiffs’ law firm or a more traditional PAE, compliance with the demand letter strengthens the incentive to target additional community banks to extract exorbitant and fraudulent fees.
 ICBA offers guidelines to assist community banks in responding to these demand letters.
-Before responding, community banks should reach out to the ICBA and/or their affiliated state association for guidance.
+Before responding, community banks should reach out to ICBA and/or their affiliated state association for guidance.